Elizabeth S. Anderson

-Elizabeth Secor Anderson (born December 5, 1959) is an American philosopher.
-She is Arthur F. Thurnau Professor and John Dewey Distinguished University Professor of Philosophy and Women's Studies at the University of Michigan and specializes in political philosophy, ethics, and feminist philosophy.
+Elizabeth Secor Anderson (born December 5, 1959) is an American philosopher who is Arthur F. Thurnau Professor and John Dewey Distinguished University Professor of Philosophy and Women's Studies at the University of Michigan and specializes in political philosophy, ethics, and feminist philosophy.

 Education and career

 Raised in Manchester, Connecticut, Anderson graduated from Manchester High School in 1977.
 Her father, an engineer for United Technologies, got her interested in philosophy by reading John Stuart Mill and Plato with her.

 Anderson received a B.A. with high honors in philosophy with a minor in economics from Swarthmore College in 1981.
-In 1987 Anderson completed a Ph.D. in Philosophy at Harvard University.
+In 1987, Anderson completed a Ph.D. in Philosophy at Harvard University.
 She was a visiting instructor of philosophy at Swarthmore College (1985–86) and took up a position at the University of Michigan in 1987.
 She was Associate Professor of Philosophy and Women's Studies from 1993 to 1999 and was promoted to professor in 1999.
 In 1994, she was named Arthur F. Thurnau Professor to recognize her dedication to undergraduate education with a demonstrable impact on the intellectual development and lives of her students.
-In 2005, she was named John Rawls Collegiate Professor of Philosophy and Women's Studies, and in 2013 the John Dewey Distinguished University Professor of Philosophy and Women's Studies.
+In 2005, she was named John Rawls Collegiate Professor of Philosophy and Women's Studies, and in 2013, the John Dewey Distinguished University Professor of Philosophy and Women's Studies.

 Anderson was elected to the American Academy of Arts and Sciences in 2008.
 In 2013, Anderson received a Guggenheim Fellowship to support her work.
 Anderson was named a Progress Medal Laureate in February 2018 by the Society for Progress for her book Private Government: How Employers Rule Our Lives (and Why We Don't Talk about It).
 In 2019, she received a "Genius Grant" from the MacArthur Fellows Program.
 Anderson was also among the unranked bottom 40 in the 2020 Prospect list of the top 50 thinkers for the COVID-19 era.
 In 2021, she was elected to the American Philosophical Society.